docker/docs/docker-for-windows/index.md

 ### Proxies

-Docker Desktop for Windows lets you configure HTTP/HTTPS Proxy Settings and automatically propagates these to Docker and to your containers.
+Docker Desktop lets you configure HTTP/HTTPS Proxy Settings and automatically propagates these to Docker and to your containers.
 For example, if you set your proxy settings to `http://proxy.example.com`, Docker uses this proxy when pulling containers.